gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

 ```

 ::: tip Preview
-You can use the »Preview Tab« of the Issue Form to ensure your template is formatted properly.
+You can use the »Preview Tab« of the Issue Form to ensure your template is properly formatted.
+This doesn't work yet to preview Emails!
 :::

-#### Custom
+##### Custom
 You can override the default easily.
 Create a file named `reporter.php` and save it to `/site/templates/reporter.php`.

 Within the template you have access to an array of all available fields.
 Each field consists the `key` and the selected `value`.